University of the Philippines: Presidents of the University of the Philippines

 The President of the University of the Philippines is elected for a single six-year term by the university's eleven-member Board of Regents.
-As of 2023, two Americans and 20 Filipinos served as President of the University of the Philippines.
+As of 2023, two Americans and 20 Filipinos served as Presidents of the University of the Philippines.

 The current president of U.P. is lawyer and former regent Angelo Jimenez.
 He assumed office on February 10, 2023.

 Board of Regents

-The governance of the university is vested in the Board of Regents of the University of the Philippines System (or Lupon ng mga Rehente in Filipino) and commonly abbreviated as BOR.
-The board, with its 11 members, is the highest decision-making body of the U.P. system.
+The governance of the university is vested in the Board of Regents of the University of the Philippines System (or Lupon ng mga Rehente in Filipino) and is commonly abbreviated as BoR.
+The board, with its 11 members, is the highest decision-making body in the U.P. system.

 The Chairperson of the Commission on Higher Education (CHED) serves as the Board's Chairperson while the President of the University of the Philippines is the co-chairperson.
 The Chairpersons of the Committee on Higher, Technical and Vocational Education of the Senate and the Committee on Higher and Technical Education House of Representatives are members of the Board of Regents which are concurrent with their functions as committee chairpersons.

 U.P. students, represented by the General Assembly of Student Councils, nominate a Student Regent.
 While the Faculty Regent is likewise nominated by the faculty members of the whole University.
 Alumni are represented by the President of the U.P.
 Alumni Association.
 A Staff Regent, representing professional and administrative personnel, was included with the passage of the new U.P.
 Charter in 2008.
 The remaining members of the Board of Regents are nominated into the position by the President of the Philippines.

-As of 2023, the members of the Board of Regents of the University of the Philippines System are:
+As of 2025, the members of the Board of Regents of the University of the Philippines System are:

-The Secretary of the university and the Board of Regents is Atty.
+The Secretary of the University and of the Board of Regents is Atty.
 Roberto M.J.
 Lara.